Large sample behavior of the least trimmed squares estimator: Asymptotic properties

 \section{Asymptotic properties}

-V\'{i}\v{s}{e}k (2006 a, b, and c) have addressed the consistency, root-n consistency, and normality of the LST under a restrictive setting ($\bs{x}_i$s are non-random covariates) and many assumptions on $\bs{x}_i$s and on the distribution of $e_i$ in three lengthy series papers. \v{C}\'i\v{z}ek (2005) also addressed asymptotic properties of the LTS under $\bs{\beta}$-mixing conditions, a more general setting, but with tons of artificial assumptions that are challenging to verify.
-Here we will address asymptotic properties of $\widehat{\bs{\beta}}^n_{lts}$ in a much more concise approach and in a different/constrained setting.
-Strong consistency has\emph{ not} been addressed by V\'{i}\v{s}{e}k (2006 a, b, or c) or in the literature. \vs
+V\'{i}\v{s}{e}k (2006a, b, c) (V06a, b, c) rigorously addressed the consistency, root-n consistency, and normality of the LTS under a restrictive setting ($\bs{x}_i$s are non-random covariates) plus many assumptions on $\bs{x}_i$s and on the distribution of $e_i$ in three lengthy series papers. \vs\v{C}\'i\v{z}ek (2004, 2005) (C04, C05) also addressed asymptotic properties of an extended LTS under $\bs{\beta}$-mixing conditions for $\bs{x}_i$ with nonlinear regression function $h(\bs{x}_i,\bs{\beta})$, a more general setting, but with the price of numerous artificial assumptions (H1, H2, H3, H4, H5, H6; D1,D2; I1,I2) that are never verified in any concrete example nor for the special case of linear LTS.
+That is, C04 and C05 cannot trivially be applied for the linear LTS in (\ref{lts.eqn}).\vs

+Strong consistency has been addressed in CSZ97 in nonlinear setting with key assumptions that are never verified even for the special linear LTS.
+We now rigorously establish strong consistency without any artificial assumptions. \vs